All Episodes

 You got a little spike?

-We we gotta go fight the majority of the people here out in uh Riley, Miami still going out of their way.
+The majority of the people here out in Lowell, still going out of their ways to make the most of what they have.

-Uh and and we saw as a result of what happened.
+And we saw as a result of what happened.

-And now I I'm I'm 26 years old, I'm young, but I I I know better than to just believe that.
+But I know better than to just believe that.

-I just want to understand where are they getting these numbers from.
+I just want to understand where are they getting these numbers from?

 They take the number of Republicans in the sample down ridiculously low.

-They don't use likely voters, they pick some particular group they want to do, like if it's a college poll, they'll just do it right in a faculty lounge.
+Like if it's a college poll, they'll just do it right in a faculty lounge.

-Uh, they rig the questions.
+They rig the questions.

-It's it's just a mess.
+It's just a mess.

 I don't know what it accomplishes.

-Uh, it actually helps kill the Democratic vote.
+It actually helps kill the Democratic vote.

-It's uh it it yeah, it hurt Hillary in 2016 because after they look back at it, you know, a lot of people don't want to have to go vote if they don't have to.
+Yeah, it hurt Hillary in 2016 because after they look back at it, you know, a lot of people don't want to have to go vote if they don't have to.

-You got to wait in line, you got to leave work.
+You got to leave work.

 It's tough.

-So uh when they thought Hillary was ahead by 10 points, they figured, well, she won't need my vote.
+So when they thought Hillary was ahead by 10 points, they figured, well, she won't need my vote.

-And it it just hurt her.
+And it just hurt her.

-It's just uh, you know, first of all, if you really really are that confident that Biden is gonna win, remove the rigging, put in normal metrics and let's let's see what happens.
+It's just, you know, first of all, if you really, really are that confident that Biden is going to win, remove the rigging.

-Uh, thanks for calling, Dan.
+Thanks for calling, Dan.

 Oh, okay.

-What you want to ask one more thing?
+You want to ask one more thing?

 And then for Donald Trump, they leave the comments open.